 - Uncertainty regarding potential clean-energy legislative funding

-- Much higher interest rates due to unexpected rise in inflation
+- Much higher interest rates due to a continued rise in inflation

 What do the ratings mean?